front-end-intermediate/ExpressJSReact-retired/readme.md

 const { recipeId } = useParams();
 const { loading, data: recipe, error } = useFetch(`/api/recipes/${recipeId}`);
 ```

+Add the loading and error returns as above

 RecipeDetail in its entirety: